-The Commission has prepared an on-line package of resources to assist employees to understand and meet their ethical obligations - see Behaving Ethically: a guide for NSW government sector employees (released on 20 April 2015).
-Section 4.3 of the guide contains scenarios to help you understand your ethical obligations and all STC People are required to read the guide.
+The Commission has prepared an on-line package of resources to assist employees to understand and meet their ethical obligations - see Behaving Ethically: a guide for NSW government sector employees.
+Section 4.3 of the guide contains ethical scenarios to help you understand your ethical obligations and all STC People are required to read the guide.